-- 9.5.1 If a participant nominates a calendar year reporting period according to section 7.1.2 and nominates to adjust their NGER data using a multiplier according to section 7.1.6, the participant must provide multipliers (see section 7.4.1) for the reporting year for all of the following NGER data for the controlling corporation and any reported subsidiaries: - a) Gross scope 1 emissions - b) Gross scope 2 emissions - c) Imported electricity (see 6.1.1) - d) Renewable on-site electricity consumption28 - e) Non-renewable on-site electricity consumption (see 6.1.1)
+- 9.5.1 If a participant nominates a calendar year reporting period according to section 7.1.2 and nominates to adjust their NGER data using a multiplier according to section 7.1.6, the participant must provide multipliers (see section 7.4.1) for the reporting year for all of the following NGER data for the controlling corporation and any reported subsidiaries: - a) Gross scope 1 emissions - b) Gross scope 2 emissions - c) Imported electricity (see 6.1.1) - d) Renewable on-site electricity consumption42 - e) Non-renewable on-site electricity consumption (see 6.1.1).

-9.6 Estimates of net emissions and progress
+9.6 Estimates of base period emissions and progress

-9.6.1 A participant may provide the CER with estimates for net emissions and progress towards commitments based on their own calculations to assist with quality assurance.
+9.6.1 A participant may provide the CER with estimates of base period emissions and progress toward commitments based on their own calculations to assist with quality assurance.